 This vagus nerve-acoustic interaction means that mixed into the parasympathetic instructions to our major organs are vibrations from the eardrum…The ear brings in energy that touches us from top to bottom.
 Sound is not just vibrating the eardrum.
 It is actually resonating the entire being.1

-The research by Fabien Maman, founder of Tama Do, on the effects of sound frequencies on the energy fields of cells shows that “the color and shape of each cell and its subtle energy field (Aura) changed according to the pitch and timbre of each musical note” and that unhealthy cells would be destroyed with the healthy ones being energized.2
+Fabien Maman, founder of Tama Do, has done extensive research about the effects of sound frequencies on the energy fields of cells.
+He found that “the color and shape of each cell and its subtle energy field (Aura) changed according to the pitch and timbre of each musical note” and that unhealthy cells would be destroyed with the healthy ones being energized.2

 In this study on auditory processing, the researchers “demonstrated that the sleeping brain is able to process auditory stimuli” which further underscores the impact of sounds on our biology, even when we are unaware.
-It is not only sudden sounds and also the constant humming of common household appliances.
+It is not only sudden sounds and also the constant humming of common household appliances that we respond to.

 The importance of our soundscape to our health and well-being cannot be understated.
 Have you noticed that when you are stressed, tired, or have a migraine, your tolerance of certain noises is reduced?
 Many kids on the spectrum and those who suffer from trauma are also hypersensitive to sound.
 That’s a macrostate, with many underlying microstates.